JusperLee/Speech-Separation-Paper-Tutorial/README.md

-# A must-read paper for speech separation based on neural networks
+# A must-read paper list for speech separation based on neural networks

 This repository contains papers for pure speech separation and multimodal speech separation.